Improving your broadband speeds

-To see Freeola's recommendation and trusted provider of Anti-Virus and Firewall software please visit our ESET NOD32 package information page.
+To see Freeola's recommendation and trusted provider of Anti-Virus and Firewall software please visit our Antivirus package information page.

-With wireless technology becoming more advanced, and therefore popular, a large proportion of us are now making use of the "wire free phenomenon".
+With wireless technology becoming more advanced, and therefore more popular, a large proportion of us are now making use of the 'wire free phenomenon'.
 But this wireless technology is not without it's problems, which you should know about if you are using it.

 Due to the nature of wireless broadband, it is entirely possible that other people nearby you could be using your connection.
 This could not only cause slower speeds as your bandwidth is being used elsewhere, but also cause other problems around the security of your connection.
 The technology itself is not picky when it comes to users, and will rely on the owner of the connection to tell it who to allow online.
 And in the age of technology this comes in the handy and easy form of using a password!

-a) Make sure the router is kept in a cool place, aware from heat generating equipment such as radiators or gas fires.
+Make sure the router is kept in a cool place, away from heat generating equipment such as radiators or gas fires.

 Check your router manual for more information on how to do this.